Serenade in F major (Stanford)

 Charles Villiers Stanford's Serenade in F major, Op.
 95 is a composition for a chamber ensemble of nine soloists, composed in 1905.

-Background

-Stanford composed the Serenade between June and July 1905, at the same time as he was working on his sixth symphony.
+Stanford composed the Serenade between June and July 1905, at the same time as he was working on his Sixth Symphony.

-Instrumentation
+Music

 The composition is scored for flute, clarinet, bassoon, horn, 2 violins, viola, cello, and double bass.

-Structure

 The composition is in four movements: